Question answering using embeddings-based search

 Costs

-Because GPT is more expensive than embeddings search, a system with a decent volume of queries will have its costs dominated by step 3.
+Because GPT models are more expensive than embeddings search, a system with a decent volume of queries will have its costs dominated by step 3.

 Of course, exact costs will depend on the system specifics and usage patterns.